 Ministerial excellence is a presumption in the United Church of Christ.
-Individuals authorized for professional ministry in this denomination are held to professional standards as outlined in the UCC Ministerial Code.
+Individuals authorized for professional ministry in this denomination are held to professional standards as outlined in section 3 of the Manual on Ministry, called the UCC Ministerial Code.
 Because we understand ourselves in the United Church of Christ called to be a safe place where we can be in right relationship with God and our neighbor in a spirit of love, we do not tolerate actions which violate the sacred trust between a ministerial leader and another member of the church.

 While attention often is drawn to sexual misconduct, it is important to note that there are many other types of ministerial misconduct that are equally unacceptable for professional leaders.
 This includes manipulation, breaking confidence when it is unnecessary to do so, utilizing one’s position for personal gain, demonstrating partiality, and many other actions that are unbecoming of an Authorized Minister.

-If you wish to make a formal complaint regarding ministerial conduct, it must be in writing to the attention of Conference Minister the Rev. Dr. Diane Weible (Click Here to Email or 1-510-439-5903).
+If you wish to make a formal complaint regarding ministerial conduct, it must be in writing to the attention of Conference Minister the Rev. Davena Jones (Click Here to Email or 1-510-359-7208).
 Either the Conference Minister or the ACMs may receive the complaint.
 The complaint must include:

 - The name of the person raising a concern regarding a minister’s fitness for ministry.